lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:15 PM)_

+_Steely is watching porn, but he speaks to the video as if it could hear him._

-> Make sure you don't spill you milk over there!
+> Make sure you don't spill your milk over there!

 **Bagelwrecker** _(02-Jul-18 05:16 PM)_

 > Ahh, you're such a prude Emmett.
 You know women don'tt like thatt.

+_Seth sloppily flops his hand towards Emmett._

 **Brakia** _(02-Jul-18 05:16 PM)_